Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 5) What if I wasn't home?
 "Delivered" but I have nothing

-It can happen that tracking shows "delivered" but the package is not with you.
+It can happen that the tracking shows "delivered" but you don't have the package.
 In that case:

-check if the courier indicates the signature, recipient's name, or POD (proof of delivery)
+• check if the courier indicates signature, recipient's name, or POD (proof of delivery)

-immediately open a report with the seller (who can in turn open a case with the courier)
+• immediately open a complaint with the seller (who can in turn open a case with the courier)

-6) Small habits that prevent 90% of problems
+6) Small habits that avoid 90% of problems

 Pickup and delivery are not "magic": they are a chain of scans and steps.
 With tracking, you can anticipate problems and manage delivery intelligently.

-And remember: if the package arrives damaged, the golden rule is: photo + written reservation + immediate report.
+And remember: if the package arrives damaged, the golden rule is: photos + written reservation + immediate notification.